HTML Web SQL Retrieve

 ResultSet properties

-• results.rows.length — number of rows returned.
+• results.rows.length — number of rows returned by the query.

 ⚡ Quick Reference